A Scottish Charitable Incorporated Organisation

 To date the Trust has created and repaired 12 km of paths and walking routes in the immediate vicinity of Helensburgh and with the Three Lochs Way, is actively engaged on a further 50 km.
 To date it has raised £140,000 which has been invested in access work for the benefit of this and future generations.

 The Trust has completed work to deliver the Three Lochs Way Improvement Project 1 which comprised a range of improvements including a guide for the route published in May 2012 as Android and iPhone smart phone versions.
 A printed version of the guide is also now available(see link on home page).
 Other improvements include better signage and the replacement of the a bridge in Glen Mallan which was washed out a few years ago.
+Gates and stile have been improved or removed so much of the route is accessible to most forms of transport except motorised vehicles.

 Our Funding Partners